qkzk/qdb/readme.md

 4. null values when inserting
    change the parser, create a null value which isn't 0 (???)
    - float ?
 0 ???
-   - int ? store x+1, retrieve x-1, compare x+1, then 0 is NULL
+   - int ? store x+1, retrieve x-1, compare x-1, then 0 is NULL
 5. autoincrement pk
-   requires another table just for that and check after every insertion
+   easy. requires another table just for that and check after every insertion change schema
 6. binary data
    another type, must read from something and specify maxsize
 7. something from **select**